heyaikeedo/themes-default/README.md

 1. Duplicate the default theme located at `/extra/extensions/heyaikeedo/default` to a new location within `/extra/extensions/`, e.g., `/extra/extensions/yourorganization/themename`
 2. In the duplicated theme, update the `composer.json` file to reflect `yourorganization/themename` as the theme name to match its location

+3. **Copy Public Assets:**
+   Locate the `extra.public` field in your theme's `composer.json`.
+Copy all files and folders listed there to the `/[PUBLIC_DIR]/e/yourorganization/themename` directory.
+   - `{PUBLIC_DIR}` is usually `public` (e.g., `/public/e/yourorganization/themename`), but if it has been changed, you can find the correct value in your `.env` file.
+   - **Important:** Every time you make changes to these public files, you must manually copy them again to the public directory for the changes to take effect.
+Alternatively, you can edit these files directly in `{PUBLIC_DIR}` for immediate effect.

-3. Activate your new theme on the Themes page in the admin UI
+4. Activate your new theme on the Themes page in the admin UI
-4. Enable debug mode in the app
+5. Enable debug mode in the app
-5. Make necessary changes to the new theme files
+6. Make necessary changes to the new theme files
-6. Clear the app cache
+7. Clear the app cache
-7. Disable debug mode
+8. Disable debug mode

 ### Important Notes